Batch Importer – Part 1

 Now everything should be working correctly.
 In part 2 of this series, I’ll show you how to write some SQL queries to get your data into Neo4j.

-19 thoughts on “Batch Importer – Part 1
+46 Responses to “Batch Importer – Part 1”

 1. [...] you’ve been following along, we got Michael’s Batch Importer, compiled it, created some test data, ran it and saw [...]